djdrysdale/digital-garden/notes/¶ Inductive reasoning.md

 ---
-Title: Inductive reasoning
+title: Inductive reasoning
-Date: 2021-02-26
+date: 2021-02-26
-Description: Inductive reasoning develops new hypotheses based on limited available data.
+description: Inductive reasoning develops new hypotheses based on limited available data.
-Tags: concept
+tags: concept
 ---

 According to [[≈ Ladner - Mixed Methods | Sam Ladner]] inductive research seeks to develop a new theory or hypothesis based on the observation of limited data.
 The purpose of inductive research isn't to articulate a hard truth, but to develop a position that is cogent.
 That is, it's a hypothesis that is likely true based on the available data.
 Inductive research adds to human knowledge, and creates frameworks whereby future events or otherwise unobserved phenomena may be predicted (accurately or not).